Living in Teignmouth

 Transport links analysis

-Teignmouth has good public transport links, with regular services connecting the area to major employment centres and neighbouring towns.
+Teignmouth benefits from outstanding public transport connectivity, making it easy to reach central London, major airports, and neighbouring areas without a car.
 The nearest railway station is Teignmouth, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 For commuters, Teignmouth offers strong connectivity.
 Regular rail services connect the area to major employment centres, and bus routes serve local destinations.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The good transport connectivity in Teignmouth provides solid support for property values.
+The excellent transport links in Teignmouth are a key factor supporting its property values.

 Living in Teignmouth — lifestyle and amenities